Liverpool Women's Hospital: History

+Approval to build the new hospital was granted by the Secretary of State for Health William Waldegrave MP in September 1991.
+However, objections raised around November 1991 meant that the project was put on hold, with concerns around how many beds the new hospital would contain and the cost of the scheme.
+Construction eventually started in September 1992, on a 13 acre site near Upper Parliament Street.

 The hospital, which replaced the Women's Hospital in Catharine Street, the Liverpool Maternity Hospital, and Mill Road Maternity Hospital (formerly Mill Road Infirmary) in a single new building in Crown Street, was designed by the Percy Thomas Partnership and was constructed in red brick with white cladding and light blue metal roofs.
-It was officially opened by Diana, Princess of Wales in November 1995.
+It was officially opened by Diana, Princess of Wales in November 1995, although had started accepting patients from February 1995.
+Built at a cost of around £30 million, the hospital opened with 230 beds.
+The main corridors take their names from the streets where the former hospitals once stood.
 A sculpture entitled Mother and Child was erected outside the main entrance to the hospital in 1999 by Terry McDonald.

 Liverpool Women's Hospital was investigated in 2018 as part of the investigation into the Countess of Chester Hospital baby murders, as perpetrator Lucy Letby had previously worked there.
 Following Letby's conviction in 2023, the police announced they would be investigating her activity at Liverpool Women's hospital as part of an overall investigation into Letby's entire career.

 2021 attack

 On 14 November 2021, police were called at approximately 11:00 a.m.
 UTC following reports of a car explosion.
 The building went into lockdown and was cordoned off by the police; a man died and another was injured.
 Counter-terrorism police lead the investigation.
 The dead man was the passenger in the taxi and that the injured man was the driver.